local-ch/lhs/docs/services.md

 `find_by` finds the first record matching the specified conditions.

-If no record is found, returns `nil`.
+If no record is found, `nil` is returned.

 ```ruby
   Feedback.find_by(id: 'z12f-3asm3ngals') #<LHS::Data @_proxy_=#<LHS::Item>>